mecid/mecid.github.io/_posts/2021-11-25-mastering-progressview-in-swiftui.md

 }
 ```

-In the example above, we create a horizontal stack style to display the circular animating indicator and the label. *Configuration* parameter provides us the completed fraction of the progress, which allows us to draw a super-custom progress view.
+In the example above, we create a horizontal style to display the circular animating indicator and the label. *Configuration* parameter provides us the completed fraction of the progress, which allows us to draw a super-custom progress view.

 ```swift
 struct CustomProgressView: View {